opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/index.md

 ---
 id: ai
-title: AI & LLMs
+title: Machine Learning & Artificial Intelligence
 ---

-# AI & LLMs
+# Machine Learning & Artificial Intelligence

-This category is dedicated to exploring how Open Telekom Cloud can be leveraged to build robust artificial intelligence solutions that incorporate large language models.
-As AI continues to transform industries by enabling smarter applications and automating complex tasks, understanding the cloud architecture that supports such advancements becomes crucial.
-This section provides insights into optimizing deployments, managing resources efficiently, and scaling applications seamlessly on Open Telekom Cloud's infrastructure.
-With a focus on real-world use cases, it guides developers and architects through the nuances of integrating AI workloads with LLMs, ensuring high performance and reliability.

-Here, you'll find articles that dive into best practices for deploying AI models, including how to handle data processing, storage, and security in an efficient manner.
-Whether you're looking to implement cutting-edge natural language processing solutions or enhance machine learning pipelines, this category serves as your resource hub in the Open Telekom Cloud world.
+This category covers architecture guidance for building and operating AI workloads on Open Telekom Cloud, with a focus on platform engineering for MLOps and AIOps.
+The articles are aimed at architects and platform teams who design shared cloud platforms that support machine learning and AI-driven operations in a structured and repeatable way.

+Here, you'll find articles that dive into how AI and LLM workloads fit into a cloud platform rather than how individual models are built.
+We look at architectural patterns for providing GPU-backed compute, scalable data access, and standardized environments for training, deployment, and inference.
+[MLOps](https://en.wikipedia.org/wiki/MLOps) is treated as a platform concern, covering topics such as reproducible pipelines, environment consistency, and controlled model promotion across stages.

+In addition, the category includes guidance on applying [AIOps](https://en.wikipedia.org/wiki/AIOps) concepts to the operation of AI platforms and underlying cloud infrastructure.
+This includes the use of telemetry and automation to improve observability, capacity management, and incident response in complex, Kubernetes-based environments.

+Overall, these articles are intended to help platform engineering teams design AI-capable cloud architectures that are maintainable, scalable, and aligned with existing cloud and DevOps operating models on Open Telekom Cloud.